 The Virgin Way: Everything I Know About Leadership – Sir Richard Branson.
-Image via Flickr by Gulltaggen From high school dropout to space travel pioneer, there are few things that don’t appear on Richard Branson’s resume.
+Image via Flickr by Gulltaggen From high school dropout to space travel pioneer, few things don’t appear on Richard Branson’s resume.
 In his latest literary offering, he gives a behind-the-scenes look at his notable — and some might say exuberant — leadership style: a style that has helped him build a multibillion-dollar empire.
 Colorful, shrewd, and freewheeling, The Virgin Way confirms Branson’s desire to make sure that everybody is having as good a time as he is.

 Your Inner Will: Finding Personal Strength in Critical Times – Piero Ferrucci.
 Piero Ferrucci, psychotherapist and bestselling author of The Power of Kindness, guides readers through a practical study of will cultivation and examines the pitfalls that can arise from a lack of inner strength.
-In chapters on autonomy, freedom, mastery, integrity, and courage, and using insights from wisdom teachings and psychological exercises, Ferrucci also highlights how to use your untapped energy to skillfully navigate crises and lead a more purposeful life.
+In chapters on autonomy, freedom, mastery, integrity, and courage, and using insights from wisdom teachings and psychological exercises, Ferrucci also highlights how to use your untapped energy to navigate crises and lead a more purposeful life skillfully.

 Smartcuts: How Hackers, Innovators, and Icons Accelerate Success – Shane Snow.
-If you ever wonder how some startups go from zero to hero in a matter of months, and how you can do it too, Smartcuts is a good choice for your reading list.
+If you ever wonder how some startups go from zero to hero in a matter of months and how you can do it too, Smartcuts is a good choice for your reading list.
 Journalist and entrepreneur Shane Snow uses smart examples such as Alexander the Great and Jimmy Fallon to bust the age-old myths about success and prove how the most innovative icons adopt a rule-breaking approach similar to those employed by modern computer hackers.

 Essentialism: The Disciplined Pursuit of Less – Greg McKeown.
 You’ve probably read plenty of books about how to get more done in less time.
-Stanford graduate and CEO of THIS Inc., Greg McKeown, takes a different slant in Essentialism, focusing instead on how to determine the most important things in life.
+Stanford graduate and CEO of THIS Inc., Greg McKeown, takes a different slant in Essentialism, focusing instead on determining the most important things in life.
 McKeown advocates eliminating everything that is not essential, so you can do away with the feeling of being stretched too thin and reclaim control of your own choices in life and business.

 The Up Side of Down: Why Failing Well is the Key to Success – Megan McArdle.
-In the thought-provoking The Up Side of Down, Bloomberg View columnist and emerging author, Megan McArdle, draws upon cutting-edge research in economics, business, and psychology to offer a new take on the principles of success.
+In the thought-provoking, The Up Side of Down, Bloomberg View columnist and emerging author Megan McArdle draws upon cutting-edge research in economics, business, and psychology to offer a new take on the principles of success.
 By adopting the approach in this book and thinking differently about how you live, learn, and work, you can harness the power of failure and channel early mistakes into future success.
-This is a must read for anyone who wants to know how to pick up the pieces when the chips are down.
+This is a must-read for anyone who wants to know how to pick up the pieces when the chips are down.

 Things a Little Bird Told Me: Confessions of the Creative Mind – Biz Stone.
 Using personal and pivotal stories from his early career, Biz Stone, the co-founder of Twitter, offers a remarkable insight into opportunity, creativity, and empathy.
 Things a Little Bird Told Me also addresses failure, ambition, corporate culture, and the value of vulnerability.
 This book will satisfy every reader who seeks advice, principles, wisdom, or behind-the-scenes stories from one of Time’s most influential people in the world.

 The Art of Social Media: Power Tips for Power Users – Guy Kawasaki.
-Whether you’re promoting a business or yourself, you probably already know the important role that social media can play.
+Whether you’re promoting a business or yourself, you probably already know the important role social media can play.
 What you might not know is which of the countless authors to listen to.
 Apple’s former chief evangelist is a smart choice.
 In The Art of Social Media, Kawasaki teams up with Peg Fitzpatrick to create an essential bottom-up guide.
 Useful for newbies and seasoned pros alike, this book features more than 100 tips and tricks to help improve your social media game.

-The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace – Ron Friedman, PhD.
+The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace – Ron Friedman, Ph.D.
 Replacing employees can cost up to 400 percent of their annual salary, so encouraging them to stay put is a wise move.
 In The Best Place to Work, Ron Friedman blends the latest research into motivation, behavioral economics, and management with powerful case studies to offer leaders a new way to create an extraordinary workplace.
 In doing so, he gives you the game-changing ability to achieve workplace excellence in any organization.